 The simplest method for cooking these root vegetables is to peel and cut them up, cover them in salted water, boil them for twenty minutes, then drain and serve them.

 These are the things you'll need:

-A container (something like the one in the photo above) for vegetable peelings
+- A container (something like the photo above) for vegetable peelings

 - Potato: Cut them about the size of a golf ball.

 - Parsnips: Cut them into two or three pieces.